Ella-Lee Lahav: 2020: Debut single and other projects

 In March 2020, she appeared with fellow runner up of HaKokhav HaBa Orr Amrami Brockman in an advertising to Israeli telecommunications company Bezeq, along with the presenter of the company commercials, Israeli singer Gidi Gov. In April she performed with Amrami Brockman in Israel Independence national ceremony, held in Mount Herzl.

 On 2 June 2020, her 17th birthday, she released her debut single "Zot Ani", produced by Johnny Goldstein.
 Just days after its release, the single became hit by reaching the top of Media Forest's airplay chart and ranking high on the Apple Music UK playlist Glitch.

 On 15 November 2020, she released a second single titled "Ma Atta Rotse?".

-In 2022 she played at the Israeli series שומקום (סדרת טלוויזיה) on TeenNick.
-There she met Philip Shaolov, her current boyfriend.
+In 2022 she played at the teen Israeli series "שומקום (סדרת טלוויזיה)" on TeenNick.
+There she met Philip Shaolov, her ex-boyfriend.

+Personal life

+In October 2020, she said in an interview about her sexual orientation: "I don't define myself, I can fall in love with a woman, I can fall in love with a man".

+In 2021, she was in a relationship with Maya Geris, a female Israeli-Dutch social media celebrity of Arab and Jewish descent.
+From 2022 to 2024, she was in a relationship with make Israeli actor Philipp Shaulov.